Miniature Bull Terrier

 Coat - Miniature Bull Terriers have a short, smooth, easy-care coat that may be white, or white and another color.
 The skin is close-fitting.

-Proportionate to height, usually between 20 - 35 pounds
+Proportionate to height, usually between 20 and 35 pounds

 Breed Standard and History

 A strong, symmetrical build is a must for the Miniature Bull Terrier.
 A long, deep head appears full and egg-shaped, with a flat forehead.
-A keen, determined expression is offered by triangular, dark, sunken eyes.
+A keen, determined expression radiates from triangular, dark, sunken eyes.
 The black nose bends downward at the tip.
 Tight skin covers the long, tapered, muscular neck.
-Broad chest and strong shoulders appear muscular but not heavy.
+A broad chest and strong shoulders appear muscular but not heavy.
 Perfectly straight forelegs and muscular thighs present a solid stance.
 The body is covered in tight-fitting skin and a short, flat coat that is harsh to the touch.
 The coat may be pure white, or any color with or without white.
-Fiery, courageous temperament, but amenable. - AKC Breed Standards
+The Miniature Bull Terry possesses a fiery, courageous, but amenable temperament. – AKC Breed Standards

-The Miniature Bull Terrier was first recognized by the AKC in 1991.
+The American Kennel Club recognized the Miniature Bull Terrier in 1991.

 AKC Breed Category